 - There are towers that install a small fan to move the fog in the tank - many will argue that there is no need at all.

-- The irrigation solution must always be at least 2-3 cm above the fog height to ensure a constant output of fog.
+- The irrigation solution must always be at least 2-3 cm above the fog height to ensure constant fog output.

-- Many misters (especially those not necessarily associated with hydroponics) come with small LED bulbs - be sure That they be turned off, Covered with adhesive tape or painted black.
+- Many misters (especially those not necessarily associated with hydroponics) come with small LED bulbs - make sure That they be turned off, Covered with adhesive tape or painted black.

 - Cheap fogging devices tend to spoil quickly when they come into contact with salt-rich water and fertilizer